mzogheib/myPTV/README.md

-A watch face that displays the next departures of your favourite route.
+An app that displays the next departures at the nearest stop of your favourite route.